 About

 William enlisted in the United States Army and served for seventeen years with Company F, 105th Infantry Regiment, 27th Infantry Division.
-He held the rank of First Lieutenant.
-William, who had a wife and five kids, died on the Flanders front on August 9, 1918.
-He is buried in Vale Cemetery, Schenectady, New York.
+On August 9, 1918, William was killed on the Flanders front, leaving behind a wife and five children.
+He is buried in Vale Cemetery in Schenectady, New York.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry